 So, is this software worth the price of entry, or can you get everything you need out of it from the free version alone?
-Read on in our Stellar Phoenix Windows Data Recovery Professional review to find out!
+Read on in our Stellar Data Recovery Windows Professional review to find out!

-Getting Stellar Phoenix Windows Data Recovery v7 Professional downloaded and installed was a very simple process.
-From the company’s download page we simply found the file we were looking for and got it loaded onto the test PC through the setup exe.
+Getting Stellar Data Recovery Windows Professional V10.0.0 downloaded and installed was a very simple process.
+From the company’s download page, we simply found the file we were looking for and loaded it onto the test PC through the setup exe.

-Once we had the program installed, it was time to get it activated through the app itself.
+Once we had the program installed, it was time to activate it through the app itself.
 We copied in the license code provided after purchase, and the program was able to register itself on its own, all without opening any extra browser windows in the process.

-After the product was registered we were taken to the main home screen of the app, which displays seven different boxes you can check depending on the type of file you’re planning to recover.
-These options include:
+After the product was registered, we were taken to the main home screen of the app, which displays seven boxes you can check depending on the type of file you’re planning to recover.

 - Office Documents

-Every aspect of the user experience in Stellar Phoenix is meant to be as user-friendly and foolproof as possible, boiling down what can sometimes be a complicated technical process down into its most essential parts so they’re easily understood.
+Every aspect of the user experience in Stellar is meant to be as user-friendly and foolproof as possible, boiling down what can sometimes be a complicated technical process into its most essential parts, so they’re easily understood.

 Although I generally appreciate when a company can make more complex maintenance tasks easy for the layman user, I have to admit that the process from the home screen to starting a scan may have been a bit too easy.

-There’s not really a lot of customization choices as far as what types of files you want to look for specifically, outside of the rough genre types that Stellar provides at the start of the scanning process.
-Personally we’d like the option to scan for one file name or type in order to cut down on scanning time overall, though it’s still nice to have a catalog of everything that’s been deleted off the drive in case there’s an old file you forgot about that’s making a second appearance.
+There aren’t really a lot of customization options as far as what types of files you want to look for, specifically, outside of the rough genre types that Stellar provides at the start of the scanning process.
+Personally, we’d like the option to scan for one file name or type, to cut down overall scanning time.
+Although, it’s still nice to have a catalog of everything that’s been deleted off the drive in case there’s an old file you forgot about that’s making a second appearance.

-Once the scan is completed, you’ll be presented with tree-style list of all the files and folders that were found, as well as a nice little feature which lets you preview deleted files (or more specifically in this case, deleted pictures), before you decide to recover them.
+Once the scan is completed, you’ll be presented with a tree-style list of all the files and folders that were found, as well as a nice little feature that lets you preview deleted files (or more specifically, in this case, deleted pictures), before you decide to recover them.

-You can also preview text files and the contents of any found .zip archives, which is another nice touch that definitely helps to elevate the experience of using Stellar above what you might otherwise find in this space.
+You can also preview text files and the contents of any found .zip archives.
+This is another nice touch that definitely helps to elevate the experience of using Stellar above what you might otherwise find in this space.